Finite-momentum superconducting states due to odd-frequency Cooper pairing correlations: Pair fluctuation propagator

-This equation has two solutions: \begin{itemize} \item[(i)] $a(T_{\bm{q}})<0$ and $B_{\mu\nu}(T_{\bm{q}}) \, q_\mu \, q_\nu>0$ , \item[(ii)] $a(T_{\bm{q}})>0$ and $B_{\mu\nu}(T_{\bm{q}}) \, q_\mu \, q_\nu<0$ . \end{itemize} The solution (i) gives $T_{\bm{q}}< T_{\bm{0}}$, which means that the uniform superconducting state is more stable than the nonuniform superconducting state.
-As a result, the transition to the uniform superconducting state is realized at $T=T_{\bm{0}}$.
-The solution (ii) gives $T_{\bm{q}} > T_{\bm{0}}$.
-Therefore, the transition to the nonuniform superconducting state is realized at $T=T_{\bm{q}}$.
-These conclusions are valid when the higher order terms $O(q^4)$ in Eq.~\eqref{eq:DsR} are negligible.
-In this way, the stability of the nonuniform superconducting state is determined.
-Since even(odd)-frequency Cooper pairs make positive (negative) contributions to Meissner kernel in Eq.~\eqref{eq:B}~\cite{asano:prb2015}, the frequency symmetry of existing pairing correlations are important to discuss the stability of a superconducing state.
-We also find that the sign of $b$ and $B_{\mu \nu}$ is identical in many cases.
-This implies a close relationship between the continuous transition to a nonuniform state and a discontinuous transition to a uniform state, which will be discussed later.
+We assume that $q$ is much smaller than $k_{\mathrm{F}}$ so that fourth- and higher-order terms can be neglected.
+To satisfy Eq.~\eqref{eq:tqdef}, the two cases are possible: \begin{itemize} \item[(i)] $a(T_{\bm{q}})<0$ and $B_{\mu\nu}(T_{\bm{q}}) \, q_\mu \, q_\nu>0$ , \item[(ii)] $a(T_{\bm{q}})>0$ and $B_{\mu\nu}(T_{\bm{q}}) \, q_\mu \, q_\nu<0$ . \end{itemize} Case (i) gives $T_{\bm{q}}< T_{\bm{0}}$, indicating that the uniform superconducting state is more stable than the finite-momentum states.
+As a result, the transition to the uniform superconducting state occurs at $T=T_{\bm{0}}$.
+Case (ii) gives $T_{\bm{q}} > T_{\bm{0}}$, indicating that the transition to a finite-momentum state occurs at $T=T_{\bm{q}}$.
+In this way, the stability of the inhomogeneous superconducting state is determined.
+These conclusions hold true as long as the higher-order terms $O(q^4)$ in Eq.~\eqref{eq:DsR} are negligible.
+The even- (odd-) frequency pairing correlations contribute positively (negatively) to the Meissner kernel in Eq.~\eqref{eq:B}~\cite{asano:prb2015}.
+Therefore, the stability of a superconducting state is determined by the relative amplitude between the even- and the odd-frequency pairing correlations.
+We also find that $b$ in Eq.~\eqref{eq:Omega_GL} and $B_{\mu \nu}$ have the same sign in many cases.
+This suggests a close relationship between the continuous transition to a finite-momentum state and the discontinuous transition to a uniform state.
+We will discuss this issue in Sec.~\ref{sec:discussion}.